Economy of Colombia: Travel and tourism

 Tourism in Colombia is an important sector in the country's economy.
-Colombia has major attractions as a tourist destination, such as Cartagena and its historic surroundings, which are on the UNESCO World Heritage List; the insular department of San Andrés, Providencia y Santa Catalina; Santa Marta, Cartagena and the surrounding area.
-Fairly recently, Bogotá, the nation's capital, has become Colombia's major tourist destination because of its improved museums and entertainment facilities and its major urban renovations, including the rehabilitation of public areas, the development of parks, and the creation of an extensive network of cycling routes.
-With its very rich and varied geography, which includes the Amazon and Andean regions, the llanos, the Caribbean and Pacific coasts, and the deserts of La Guajira, and its unique biodiversity, Colombia also has major potential for ecotourism.
+Some of Colombia's tourist destinations include: Cartagena and its historic surroundings, which are on the UNESCO World Heritage List; the insular department of San Andrés, Providencia y Santa Catalina; Santa Marta, Cartagena and the surrounding area.
+Bogotá, the nation's capital, has become a tourist destination in Colombia due to improvements to its museums and entertainment facilities and its urban renovations, including the rehabilitation of public areas, the development of parks, and the creation of a network of cycling routes.
+The varied regional geography, which includes the Amazon and Andean regions, the llanos, the Caribbean and Pacific coasts, and the deserts of La Guajira, and its biodiversity, signifies the potential for ecotourism in Colombia.

 The direct contribution of Travel & Tourism to GDP in 2013 was COP11,974.3mn (1.7% of GDP).
 This is forecast to rise by 7.4% to COP12,863.4mn in 2014.
 This primarily reflects the economic activity generated by industries such as hotels, travel agents, airlines and other passenger transportation services (excluding commuter services).
 But it also includes, for example, the activities of the restaurant and leisure industries directly supported by tourists.
 The direct contribution of Travel & Tourism to GDP is expected to grow by 4.1% pa to COP19,208.4mn (1.8% of GDP) by 2024.

 The number of tourists in Colombia grows by over 12% every year.
 Colombia is projected to have over 15 million tourists by 2023.

-Eco-tourism

 Eco-tourism is very promising in Colombia.
 Colombia has vast coastlines, mountainous areas, and tropical jungles.
 There are volcanoes and waterfalls as well.
 This makes Colombia a biodiverse country with many attractions for foreign visitors.

 The Colombian coffee growing axis (Spanish: Eje Cafetero), also known as the Coffee Triangle (Spanish: Triángulo del Café), is a part of the Colombian Paisa region in the rural area of Colombia, which is famous for growing and production of a majority of Colombian coffee, considered by some as the best coffee in the world.
 There are three departments in the area: Caldas, Quindío and Risaralda.
 These departments are among the smallest departments in Colombia with a total combined area of 13873 km2, about 1.2% of the Colombian territory.
 The combined population is 2,291,195 (2005 census).